-In historical fastening systems -- when wire rope did not yet exist -- 4 mm steel wires were threaded at the ends, put through eyelets, and then tensioned tightly by means of a threaded nut.
-These tension wires were the precursors of the present-day rope tensioning systems.
+In historical fastening systems -- prior to the existence of wire rope -- 4 mm steel wires (threaded at the ends) were used, passed through an eyelet, and then tensioned tightly by means of a threaded nut.
+These tension wires were the precursors of the present-day cable tensioning systems.

 First, ropes need to be cleanly cut-- preferably with special wire rope cutters.
-Alternatively, if only a few steps are necessary, the cutting line can be marked off with insulating tape and cut with an angle grinder.
+Alternatively, if only a few cutting points are required, the cable can be cut with an angle grinder after marking the cutting points with adhesive tape. cutting line can be marked off with insulating tape and cut with an angle grinder.

-FassadenGrün offers special end sleeves made of stainless steel for the rope end.
-These special end sleeves (EH 00000) are secured (squeezed) with customary pliers or water pump pliers.
+FassadenGrün offers special end sleeves made of stainless steel for cable terminations.
+These end sleeves (EH 00000) are secured (squeezed) with customary pliers or water pump pliers.
 The wire rope can either end flush with the end sleeve or protrude 1-2 mm.
 Different pliers result in different squeeze patterns, all of which have the same effect.
 After the sleeves have been adequately squeezed, they cannot be removed by hand; their durability in rope tensioning systems is unlimited.

 There are a few alternatives (see picture).
 1) You can wrap the rope end with duct, insulating, or teflon tape.
 2) Somewhat more durable are end sleeves made of plastic or synthetic materials (Note: until further notice, no longer in stock).
 3) Even aluminium sleeves are a possibility.
 These are, however, subject to later electrolytic corrosion.